 If your roof is in poor shape, your home is likely to experience one or more problems from elements associated with the outside environment such as debris, rain, hail, snow, and ice.
 Leaks, mold, mildew, debris, and unsteady temperatures can be a daily fare, consequently serving the occupants of a home with agonizing experiences and serious health issues.
+In addition, a poor roof can often lead to rodent and pest invasions.
+You can seek help for pests at https://www.pestcontrolexperts.com/local/ohio/ or similar in your area who can offer inspection of your property and set up a pest control program.
 Being one of the most prominent features detailing a house, a well-maintained roof that adds a great curb appeal to a home can translate into higher home value.
 On a different note, a roof that is in top shape provides good insulation and ventilation mechanisms, translated into steady indoor temperatures that amount to energy efficiency.

 Notably, renovating your roof is one of the most cost-effective ways to address the problems currently being faced but also extending the life of an old roof until it is time to make an overhaul.